Xiujinhub/BM-YOLO/README.md

 # SMP-YOLOv10
-codes for SMP-YOLOv10: A Novel Framework for Real-Time Defect Detection in Breathable Membrane
+codes for BM-YOLO: A Novel Framework for Real-Time Defect Detection in Breathable Membrane

 ## Dataset
 ###